sukhdev01/LoginPage/README.md

 # LoginPage
 It is a Login page using HTML and CSS.
 CSS is used to decorate it and HTML is used for basic purpose.
-You can learn basics of front-end
+We can learn basics of front-end
+Here .png is the output of this loginPage.html.